bormaxi8080/bormaxi8080/README.md

 Mar 2022 - Aug 2024 - War Crimes Documentation project help (non-disclosured)

 Feb 2022 - Create [batu-poll-checker](https://github.com/bormaxi8080/batu-poll-checker) utility for monitoring the results of voting for orangutan Batu in the election of a New Year's mascot in Novosibirsk, Russia, february 2022, with all the world and Russian media wrote about this incident.
-Details is [here](https://www.facebook.com/sergey.a.boyko/posts/2039961386176848)

 Jan 2022 - Worked on the creation of a complex highload email verification system (private)